 Empowering small island states

-Through the Commonwealth Marine Economies (CME) Programme, we’re working with our partners to support the blue economies of Small Island Developing States (SIDS) in the Commonwealth – from enabling economic growth in the British Virgin Islands, to helping Kiribati fight the impacts of climate change.
+Through our international hydrographic programmes, which includes the Commonwealth Marine Economies (CME) Programme and Overseas Territories Seabed Mapping Programme (OTSMP), we’re working with our partners to support the blue economies of Small Island Developing States (SIDS).
+From enabling economic growth in the British Virgin Islands, to helping Kiribati fight the impacts of climate change.

 Improving data access for emergency responders